Forming an Arterio-Venous (AV) fistula

 What is a fistula?

-An AV fistula is created by connecting an artery to a vein just under the skin, usually in the wrist or sometimes in the forearm or elbow.
+An AV fistula is created by connecting an artery to a vein just under the skin, usually in the wrist or sometimes in the forearm or elbow instead.
 Connecting the artery to the vein causes more blood to flow in the vein, which makes the vein grow larger and stronger.
 This will allow the dialysis needles to be put into the bigger vein easily and allow blood to be taken to the machine for dialysis treatment then back to your body.
 Having a fistula means that there is less of an infection risk than having a central venous catheter.
 A central venous catheter is used when dialysis is needed as an emergency.

 Why do I need a fistula?